-For information regarding children’s falls, please contact Kidsafe WA.
+For information regarding falls in children, please contact Kidsafe WA.

 Apps and technology

 - Trails Making Test (Trails) is a neuropsychological test of visual attention and task switching.
-It can provide information about visual search speed, scanning, speed of processing, mental flexibility, as well as executive functioning.
-It is also sensitive to detecting several cognitive impairments such as Alzheimer’s Disease and Dementia.
+It can provide information about visual search speed, scanning, speed of processing, mental flexibility, and executive functioning.
+It can also detect cognitive impairments such as Alzheimer’s Disease and Dementia.